Electric scooters may appear inevitable now, with their rapid global adoption, but the true story is quite different.

 We are getting there – 2013

-A decade after the rise and fall of the Segway, and the expansion of the Razor electric scooters, seemingly nobody is seeing the potential of electric scooters for adults yet.
+A decade after the Segway’s ups and downs and the growth of Razor electric scooters, it appeared that no one had recognized the potential of electric scooters for adults.

 The big bang of the Xiaomi M365 – 2016

-In December 2016, Chinese tech and consumer electronics company Xiaomi releases an electric scooter with a lithium-ion battery, a hub motor in the front wheel, able to reach top speeds of up to 15.5 mph / 25 kmh, and can cover 18.6 mi / 30 km on a single battery charge.
+In December 2016, Xiaomi, a Chinese tech and consumer electronics company, introduced an electric scooter featuring a lithium-ion battery, a front wheel hub motor, a top speed of 15.5 mph (25 km/h), and a range of 18.6 miles (30 km) per battery charge.

 Bird, Lime, and ride-sharing scooters – 2017